Feminist science fiction: Representation of women

 Perhaps the most obvious attraction of science fiction to women writers – feminist or not – is the possibilities it offers for the creation of a female hero.
 The demands of realism in the contemporary or historical novel set limits which do not bind the universes available to science fiction.
 Although the history of science fiction reveals few heroic, realistic, or even original images of women, the genre had a potential recognized by the women writers drawn to it in the 1960s and 1970s.
 Before this time, the appeal for women writers was not that great.
 The impact of feminism on the science fiction field can be observed not only in science fiction texts themselves, but also on the development of feminist approaches to science fiction criticism and history, as well as conversations and debates in the science fiction community.
 One of the main debates is about the representation of women in science fiction.
+As Joanna Russ put it, "There are plenty of images of women in science fiction.
+There are hardly any women."

 In her article "Redefining Women's Power through Feminist Science Fiction", Maria DeRose suggests that, "One of the great early socialists said that the status of women in a society is a pretty reliable index of the degree of civilization of that society.
 If this is true, then the very low status of women in science fiction should make us ponder about whether science fiction is civilized at all".
 The women's movement has made most of us conscious of the fact that Science Fiction has totally ignored women.
 This "lack of appreciation" is the main reason that women are rebelling and actively fighting to be noticed in the field anyway.